Zylox/Robosim/README.md

 You will need to install octave.
 For windows I would recommend using the cygwin package, but http://octave.sourceforge.net/ also has installers for windows and mac.
 For Linux, its a bit more complicated, but can be found by googling.
 You will also need to have java runtime environment installed, which many people probably already do.
+If you end up getting an error about the java not working and you have it installed, try adding java to your system path.

 To run:
 -------